Cipolone95/cipolone95.github.io/content/posts/reading/2025/index.md

 - The Subtle Art of Not Giving a F*ck by Mark Manson
 - 33 Days to Eucharistic Glory by Matthew Kelly
 - Beasts of Extraordinary Circumstance by Ruth Emmie Lang
 - Your Inner Fish by Neil Shubin
+- Bullshit Jobs by David Graeber
+- Say Nothing: A Story of Murder and Memory in Northern Ireland by Patrick Radden Keefe
+- The Fish that Ate the Whale: The Life and Times of America's Banana King by Richard Cohen
+- Ten Lessons for a Post-Pandemic World by Fareed Zakaria